Crust punk: Grindcore

-Neo crust is a genre that merges crust punk with elements of various extreme music styles including black metal, screamo, post-rock, hardcore punk, death metal and doom metal.
-Unlike most other punk–metal fusion genres, neo-crust's sound is neither distinctively rooted in punk or metal, instead frequently shifting between the two, disregarding genre boundaries.
-It is often dark and heavy however also melodic.
-Notable bands include His Hero is Gone, Tragedy, Fall of Efrafa and From Ashes Rise.
+Crust punk led to the development of the grindcore genre, by bands including Extreme Noise Terror, Napalm Death and Carcass.
+However, Pete Hurley, the guitarist for the group, declared that he had no interest in being remembered as a pioneer of this style: "'grindcore' was a legendarily stupid term coined by a hyperactive kid from the West Midlands, and it had nothing to do with us whatsoever.
+ENT were, are, and — I suspect — always will be a hardcore punk band... not a grindcore band, a stenchcore band, a trampcore band, or any other sub-sub-sub-core genre-defining term you can come up with."
+This early crust punk-leaning grindcore sound is sometimes dubbed "crustgrind".

 Culture

 Crust punks are associated with a DIY-oriented branch of punk garb.
-Similar to anarcho-punk, most clothing is black in color.
+Similar to anarcho-punk, most clothing is black in colour.
 Denim jackets and hooded sweatshirts with sewn-on patches, or vests covered in studs, spikes and band patches are characteristic elements of the crust punk style of dress or pants covered in band patches.
 Crust punks also sometimes wear dreadlocks and piercings.
 Julian "Leggo" Kilsby of Deviated Instinct describes crust as "a punk-y biker look, more akin to Mad Max.
 Mad Max 2 is the crustiest film ever made!"

 Members of the sub-culture are generally outspokenly political, possessing anarchist and anti-consumerist views.